[Original post, July 12, 2010]

-Anyone who has used a hand missal or a breviary is familiar with the chart of moveable days somewhere in the front.
+Anyone who has used a hand missal or a breviary is familiar with the chart of movable days somewhere in the front.
 I find it interesting to note how far they go into the future, because I suspect it says something about our sense of time and change.

 My hand missal for the ordinary form, published in 2003, goes up to 2010, suggesting that the editors imagined one would use it for seven years.
 Perhaps it was a good guess, given that we expect the new and improved English translation of the 2002 Missale Romanum one of these days.
 [As we know, it arrived for Advent 2011.]

 My Baronius Press hand missal for the extraordinary form, published in 2007, has a calendar that goes up to 2066, suggesting a much longer sense of how long someone might use it.